capability

 SFX Rig Design

-Utilising structural engineering skills and knowledge it is possible to design SFX rigs.
-Often the elements of the set which require the special effect require supporting steelwork to hold the set on the SFX rig.
+Utilising structural engineering skills and knowledge Stephen is able to design SFX rigs.
+Often elements of a set or sometimes the whole set require supporting steelwork to hold them on the SFX rig or the SFX rig within the set.
 Working with the Special Effects technicians their requirements can be worked into the set drawings.
 The swinging staircase in the Harry Potter movies relies on a circular slew ring built into the landing which is square.
 The landing itself was not to rotate so over-lapping plates were design to maintain the square landing so the artists could safely walk over the landing whilst the staircase turned.
 The whole mechanism was designed to fit within the 8" thickness of the landing and to support the weight of the staircase with the artists aboard.

 HARRY POTTER - Int.
 Marble Staircase - Swinging Staircase